 - 3 tbsp extra virgin olive oil

-- 6 boneless chicken thighs trimmed
+- 6 chicken thighs bone-in and skin-on, trimmed

 - 1 tsp coarse salt